-A sought-after corporate speaker, award-winner and author of numerous papers, Paola has significantly contributed to the fields of forensic entomology, aquatic forensics, education and technology.
+A sought-after corporate speaker, award-winner and author of numerous papers, 42-year-old Paola has significantly contributed to the fields of forensic entomology, aquatic forensics, education and technology.
 Inducted into the WA Women's Hall of Fame in 2022, Paola volunteers on numerous boards and works pro-bono investigating cases of animal cruelty.